seerbit/seerbit-angular/projects/seerbit-angular/README.md

 </h1>

 <h4 align="center">
-  An Angular 8 wrapper for SeerBit inline script
+  An Angular 8 wrapper for SeerBit script
 </h4>

 ## Features

-* The library enables easy integration of SeerBit payment with Angular 2+.
+* The library enables easy integration with Angular.
 * Integrate as a Component
 * Integrate as a Directive